|Trip Code: NHN2984||Duration: 14 Days Trekking|

-Early morning drive to Tribhuwan domestic Airport in Kathmandu for the 35 minute flight to Lukla.
-Upon arrival take you to restaurant for short stop we will brief you and introduce our porters there and offer you tea or coffee.
-Before we begin trek to Phakding.
-We can explore the village because trail to Phakding is through the village.
+Early in the morning we drive to Tribhuwan domestic Airport in Kathmandu for the 35 minute flight to Lukla.
+Upon arrival we take you to a restaurant for a short stop to introduce you to your porters.
 Then we begin our trek by descending towards the Dudh Koshi River.
-The walking is easy and after passing through the small village of Ghat.
-It is short walk to Phakding.
-Overnight at Guesthouse.
+On our way to Phakding we can explore different villages.
+The walking is easy and after passing through the small village of Ghat it is a short walk to Phakding.
+There we stay Overnight.

-Our trek starts after crossing the Suspension bridge of Dudh Koshi River.
-Today, the walk is pleasant with few ups and down.
-Enroute, we will have a magnificent view of Mt.
+Today, the walk is pleasant with a few ups and downs.
+We will have a magnificent view of Mt.
 Thamserku (6,608 m / 21,675ft) from the Benkar village.
-Crossing the bridges and reaching at the entrance of Sagarmatha National Park at Monjo, after entering the National Park boundary, we descend towards the suspension bridge of Dudh Koshi River to reach the last village till Namche is call Jorsale.
-The trail is pleasant on the river bank till the last and 05th bridge for today.
-Also this is the high bridge in this region.
-Over the Imja Tse River is reached.
-Then continuing our trek, we walk along the winding uphill path all the way to Namche Bazaar, with magnificent view of Kwangde peak and Kusum Kanguru on the back.
-As you climb higher, view of Mt.
-Everest and Lhotse can see from on the way to Namche.
-Finally we reach at colourful houses.
-Namche Bazaar is the central village of the Sherpa in Khumbu region.
-It is situated on a horseshoe shaped flank and is crowded with about 250 buildings including lodges, store and banks.
-There is a plateau in the right side of the village entrance, where they have a bazaar every Saturday.
-It is thronged with people especially in the morning.
-Namche Bazaar is main gate of Khumbu region.
-We Stay overnight at the guest house.
+After crossing the bridges we reach the entrance of Sagarmatha National Park at Monjo.
+When entering the National Park boundary, we descend towards the suspension bridge of Dudh Koshi River to reach the last village till Namche which is call Jorsale village.
+We will also cross the highest bridge in this region over the Imja Tse River.
+Then continuing our trek, we walk along the winding uphill path all the way to Namche Bazaar, with a magnificent view of Kwangde peak and Kusum Kanguru on the back.
+As you climb higher, you will have a view of Mt.
+Everest and Lhotse on the way to Namche.

-On the following day we take you Tourist Visitor Centre near by headquarter of the Sagarmatha National Park.
-Also view point to see Mt.
+On the following day we take you to the Tourist Visitor Center near the headquarter of the Sagarmatha National Park.
+There is a view point to see Mt.
 Everest, Lotse, Amadablam and many more mountains.
-You can also visit Sherpa Museum as well a great place to learn Sherpa culture and history of mountaineering.
+You can also visit Sherpa Museum, a great place to learn about Sherpa culture and history of mountaineering.
 Then we walk to the Syangboche airstrip & luxury Everest view hotel for acclimatization.
 After that stroll back to Namche.
-Then you are going to have a rest in.
-Namche Bazaar.
-Here is a very old trade point.
+Namche Bazaar is a very old trade point.
 You can see Tibetans by crossing the Nangpa La Pass to sell cheap goods from China.
-Also you will enjoy with Sherpa culture and learn about the various plant and animal life in the Everest region.
+Also you will enjoy Sherpa culture and learn about the various plant and animal life in the Everest region.
 The village itself is a beautiful place to spend a day for proper acclimatization.
 Stay overnight.

-With witnessing the wonderful view the trail drops to Dibuche crosses exciting suspension bridge on the Imja Khola, climbs to Pangboche.
-A village of the oldest Monastery in Khumbu Region.
+With witnessing the wonderful view the trail drops to Dibuche and crosses the suspension bridge on the Imja Khola.
+We climb to Pangboche, a village of the oldest Monastery in Khumbu Region.
 Our uphill trek continues, taking us to the quaint traditional Sherpa village of Dingboche with its exquisite views of Lhotse, Island Peak, and Ama Dablam.
 Dingboche is one of that village where we have agriculture over the 4000 metres.
-Stay overnight
+Stay overnight.

 Day 07: Acclimatization day in Dingboche.

-Today is another day for acclimatization.
-This day, we take a day’s hike to Nagarstang hill, all the way to top is 5060 metres.
-If you rich to the top be great for your Acclimatization.
-If not to that top eaven we recommend you to go 400/ 500 metres from Dingboche.
-Then Back down for lunch.
-After then we have free time to take rest.
+Today is another day for acclimatisation.
+This day, we take a day’s hike to Nagarstang hill (4 – 5 hrs.), all the way to top is 5060 metres.
+If you reach the top it is great for your acclimatisation.
+If you don’t want to reach that top, we recommend you to go 400/ 500 metres from Dingboche and than back down for lunch.
+After than we have free time to take a rest.
 Stay overnight.

 Start early and get to Gorakshep.
 After a short climb through meadows, look down at the Khumbu glacier.
-We will have early lunch then wehead up to Everest basecamp.
+We will have early lunch then we head up to Everest Base Camp.
 During the main climbing season, we will see the encampments of expeditions from all over the world whose common aim is to make successful ascents of the world’s highest mountain.
 There is not much elevation gain, but there are a lot of ups and downs and, combined with altitude, this can be an exhausting trek to Base Camp.
-Enjoy a magnificent view of the Khumbu glacier and icefall, where the Everest expeditions begin.
-After spending some time there then back to Gorakship stay overnight.
+Enjoy a magnificent view of the Khumbu glacier and ice fall, where the Everest expeditions begin.
+After spending some time there then walk back to Gorakship.
+Stay overnight.